kkdai/grpc-example/README.md

-# GRPC Examples and Survey
+# GRPC Examples

-This repo include a GRPC example in Go, which target two major functionalities.
+This repository include a GRPC example in Go, which target three major functionalities.

 - Streaming request and streaming response refer `SayStreamHello`
+- GRPC request timeout
 - Large message size (original one is 4MB, enlarge to 8MB) `MaxMsgSize`

 ## How to build it